KaTaLyzer/KaTaLyzer/README.md

 KaTaLyzer
 ==============

 !!!
-WORK IN PROGRESS !!!
+THIS README IS WORK IN PROGRESS !!!
+Please contact me [here](roman.bronis@gmail.com) for installation guide.

-README

 What is it?
 ------------------